ualibweb/ua-folio-docs/training/backend/01-openapi.md

 After completing this section, you should be comfortable creating API endpoints in the OpenAPI specification and using them in the resulting Java Spring controller.

+## Goal

+Add a PUT endpoint to the application to allow overwriting a book's current data.

 ## Deliverables

 - A pull request containing an implementation of a PUT endpoint which accepts a book's data and